gabesumner/dreamhouse-mobile-app/README.md

     - Make sure you log in the org you installed the DreamHouse package in.

-## Build and Run on Device
+## Build and Run on an iOS Device

-1. Restore the state of the application using the `cordovaPlugins` and `cordovaPlatforms` entries in package.json:
+1. Restore the required platform and plugins from config.xml:
     ```
-    ionic state restore
+    cordova prepare
     ```

 1. Build the app for iOS: